testcookbook/testcookbook.github.io/book/web_testing/ruby/cucumber-ruby-watir-selenium.markdown

 </div>

 Now we need to setup an environment for cucumber.
 To do this you can create a 'env.rb' file in the support directory.
 This file will become more useful for different configuration items later on.
 For now we just need a small bit of code.
 <div class="w3-card">
     <header class="w3-container w3-blue">
-      <h4>env.rb</h4>
+      {% include fileIcon.html %}
+      env.rb
     </header>

     <div class="w3-container">
 {% highlight ruby %}
 require 'watir-webdriver'